 Erling Haaland

-Haaland was priced at +1400.
+Haaland was listed at `+1200` in the BetMGM article.
 That number reflects both his outrageous scoring rate and the uncertainty around Norway's tournament path compared with France or England.

 If Norway survives the group stage, that price will not stay high for long because his finishing profile is almost unmatched.